 There is nothing like cracking a cold one at the finish line to celebrate your achievement.

 Beer contains water, carbs, sodium, and protein.
-All these can can all contribute to marathon recovery.
+All these can contribute to half-marathon recovery.

 Beer can be enjoyed as part of your post-run recovery in combination with food and water and in moderation.